By Corbin Bolies and Heidi Perez-Moreno

 On Oct.
-7, the Board of Trustees unanimously selected AGB Search to continue seeking the College’s fifth permanent president.
-Trustee Benjamin Leon III was absent.
+7, the Board of Trustees selected AGB Search to continue looking for the College’s fifth permanent president.
+They voted 6-0 with trustee Benjamin Leon III absent.

 The academic firm, based in Washington, D.C., will charge a third of the incoming president’s salary and $16,000 in consultation, lodging and advertising fees.
 The cost of working with AGB Search could surpass $182,000, based on a $500,000 compensation package for the new president used to negotiate the initial contract with Diversified Search.